 If you suspect you are a target or subject of a criminal investigation in Houston, or if police have searched you, it is crucial that you consult with an attorney right away.
 Contact us today.

 When it comes to federal and state criminal charges, it’s crucial that you consult with an attorney right away.
-The Neal Davis Law Firm has successfully handled criminal investigations for almost two decades, from recently having charges declined in a federal child pornography investigation to having a family violence case dismissed.
+The Neal Davis Law Firm has successfully handled criminal investigations for over 25 years , from recently having charges declined in a federal child pornography investigation to having a family violence case dismissed.